arshiarafiei/arshiarafiei.github.io/_pages/about.md

 Hi!
 I’m Arshia Rafieioskouei, a second-year PhD student in Computer Science and Engineering at Michigan State University, working under the supervision of **Dr. Borzoo Bonakdarpour** in the [TART Lab](https://www.cse.msu.edu/tart/).
 I hold a Bachelor's degree in Computer Engineering from Sharif University of Technology.

-My research focuses on **causality**, specifically formalizing it using temporal logic to transform it into an SMT (Satisfiability Modulo Theories) problem.
+My research focuses on **causality**, specifically formalizing it using temporal logic to transform it into an Satisfiability Modulo Theories (SMT) problem.
 This approach allows me to deploy causality analysis in **Cyber-Physical Systems (CPS)** to uncover causal relationships between events.
 I’m also working on optimizing this process for better efficiency and exploring applications in **medicine**, **nanoscience**, and beyond.

 If you're interested in discussing **causality**—in any form—or if you have a dataset where you'd like to uncover causal relationships, feel free to contact me via [email](mailto:rafieios@msu.edu).